Kwon770/instagram-clone/README.md

 - babel-node: Convert code to be compatible
 - multer: Middleware to upload files
 - multer-s3: multer to upload amazon s3 server
+- copy: npx module to copy and paste several files to build

 ### nodemon || babel